You can migrate your application from Heroku to Cloud 66 in 3 steps:

 We also have a guide to accessing your Git repository.

 Once your code is deployed, you'll need to migrate your data across.
-The process differs for PostgreSQL and MySQL databases:
+The process differs for Postgres and MySQL databases:

 From your Heroku toolbelt, create a database backup URL by running heroku pgbackups:url.
 Next, visit your application and click the Import Heroku data link.
 Paste the URL provided by the toolbelt into the field, and click Import Heroku data.

 Missing Import Heroku Data button?